pixelbeasts/pixtools/README.md

 ![composite](assets/composites/beastie-1322.gif)

 ## grab beastie
-I've put all the transparent beasties in the repo but in case you wanted to you can get your transparent beast go to visit this URL with your beast's ID:
+For the pixelbeasts project, I've put all the transparent beasties in the repo but in case you wanted to you can get your transparent beast go to visit this URL with your beast's ID:

 `https://beastopia.com/nobg/<Beast-ID>.png`